apoletayev/anomalous_ion_conduction/README.md

 Parallelization of several analyses is done with [parallel](https://www.gnu.org/software/parallel/).

-We also cite [batlow](https://www.fabiocrameri.ch/batlow/) for a perception-optimized color scheme.
+We have used the scientific color map [batlow](https://www.fabiocrameri.ch/batlow/) [(Crameri 2018)](https://doi.org/10.5281/zenodo.1243862) to prevent visual distortion of the data and exclusion of readers with color­ vision deficiencies [(Crameri et al., 2020)](https://www.nature.com/articles/s41467-020-19160-7).

 ## Workflow

-Python scripts are organized similar to jupyter notebooks, and are best run in blocks/cells using something like [spyder](https://www.spyder-ide.org/).
+Python scripts are organized similar to jupyter notebooks, and are best run in blocks/cells using the [spyder](https://www.spyder-ide.org/) IDE.

 ### Creating Simulation Structures